-After stripping the cabinet, prep and sand the wood by filling all nicks and blemishes with Bondo and wood filler and try to get the cabinet as baby smooth as possible.
-I suggest PRIMING the entire cabinet with a 2-3 coats of either White or Black primer, depending on the base cabinet color.
-I usually sand in-between each coat.
+After stripping the cabinet, prep and sand the cabinet by filling all nicks and blemishes with Bondo and wood filler.
+Try to get the cabinet as baby smooth as possible.
+I suggest PRIMING the entire cabinet with a 4-6 coats of either White, Gray or Black primer, depending on the base cabinet color.
+I usually sand inbetween each coat.
+I sometimes fill in any fine wood grain before I spray the final coats.
 Get the cabinet nice and smooth!